fra00/2WHAV/README.md

 **Maintained by:** [fra00](https://github.com/fra00)

 ---

+*This document was automatically converted by an LLM from a human-readable guide into this machine-executable format.*

 *This README is written following LLM-First Documentation principles and designed as an executable "Tool as Prompt".*
 ```